LegionYata/csc468Project-2026-Ly/README.md

 ### Communication Protocol
 - Client to App: The user interacts with the system via standard HTTP/REST requests.

-- App to Database: The Python application communicates with MongoDB over TCP on port 27017 using the MongoDB Wire Protocol (via the PyMongo driver).
+- App to Database: The Python application communicates with MongoDB, using the MongoDB Wire Protocol (via the PyMongo driver).

 ## 2. Proposal
 This project will be containerized and designed for deployment on CloudLab.
 The following base images have been selected for their efficiency and reliability: